 Keynote presentation at Pfizer Consumer Health for World Creativity and Innovation Week April 15 – 21, 2006

-Ordre des conseillers en ressources humaines agréés, CRHA October 2011, Quebec City Creativity and Innovation: What’s Style Got to Do with it?
-Key points for Human Resource Professionals.(6 -minute video clip)
+Interview with Ordre des, Conseillers en Ressources Humaines agréés, CRHA October 2011, Quebec City Creativity and Innovation: What’s Style, Got to Do with it?
+Highlights for Human Resource Professionals.(6 -minute video clip)

 - Optimizing Your Creativity (audio)